wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 Contributors: srcoley, douglaskarr
 Tags: jquery, widget, widgets, image, images, rotator, slider Requires at least: 2.7
-Tested up to: 3.9.1
+Tested up to: 3.9.2
-Stable tag: 0.3.0
+Stable tag: 0.3.1

-Bare bones image rotator.
+A simple widget for rotating and displaying images in your sidebar, allowing you to loop, set the speed, target a new window if linked, and even randomize the order!
+Great for displaying client logos on a corporate site.

 == Description ==

 **Overview**

 A widgetized plugin that puts an image rotator on your theme.
 You can choose from three different transitions: linear, loop, and fade.
-In the widget settings you have the ability to upload/select images to add to the Image Rotator, and to drag & drop to reorder the order you want the images to appear.
-Watch the video below for a short demonstation of workflow.
+In the widget settings you have the ability to set the transition speed, apply nofollow if linked, open links in a new window, upload/select images to add to the Image Rotator, and to drag & drop to reorder the order you want the images to appear.
+Or you can set randomize and each time the widget loads it will start with a random image and work its way through your array.
+Watch the video below for a short demonstration of workflow.

 http://www.youtube.com/watch?v=D7YMN8b0Olg

 **Features**

-* Use the WordPress 3.5 Media Uploader to upload or select images
+* Uses the WordPress 3.5 Media Uploader to upload or select images
 * Make images click through to a link
 * Choose from three different smooth transitions
 * Set a transition speed
 * Drag & drop to order images in whichever way you like
+* Apply nofollow if your image is added with a link in the media uploader
+* Set to a new window if your image is added with a link in the media uploader
 * Use the Image Rotator Widget multiple times on the same page
 * Widgetized, so you can rotate your images anywhere
 * Works with modern versions of Chrome, Safari, Firefox, and Internet Explorer